Four weeks ago, I had Botox! Not for my wrinkles (although I could probably do with some for those too) but for my migraines!

 They say desperate times call for desperate measures and believe me, I was desperate.

-I HATE needles & sat there nervously as my dr injected me 41 times in the head, neck & shoulders – ouch!
+I HATE needles and sat there anxiously as my neurologist injected me 41 times in the head, neck and shoulders – ouch!

 9 1/2 years ago I was in a really bad car accident.
 Luckily, I survived but unfortunately one of my ongoing issues from that day is migraines.
 For anyone who has never had a migraine, it’s hard to know what it’s like (just think about the worst headache or hangover you’ve ever had, then multiply it by 1000) but those of you who do suffer, I know you feel my pain.

-I have tried every treatment & medication around but unfortunately have not had much success in keeping them under control (the migraines that is, not the kids).
+I have tried every treatment and medication around but unfortunately have not had much success in keeping them under control (the migraines that is, not the kids).

-Since having the injections 4 weeks ago I am happy to say that I have had fewer migraines!
-I’ve even managed to go for 7 days without one.
+Since having the injections four weeks ago I am happy to say that I have had fewer migraines!
+I’ve even managed to go for seven days without one.
 They are still there but not as frequent or as painful as usual, so for me that is wonderful, I feel like a different person.

-I’m not sure why people would choose to have botox injected in their face (for wrinkles) – the procedure is painful & the feeling afterwards is uncomfortable.
-My whole head feels tight, kinda like when you get sunburnt & the skin feels like it might split.
-My eyebrows are pretty much frozen in place too.
-I can put up with that though as it sure beats having the pain.
+I’m not sure why people would choose to have Botox injected in their face (for wrinkles) – the procedure is painful and the feeling afterwards is uncomfortable.
+My whole head feels tight, kinda like when you get sunburnt and the skin feels like it might split.
+My eyebrows are pretty much frozen in place too but I can put up with that though as it sure beats having the pain.

-I’m going back for more injections in 8 weeks but this time my dr will also put me on a daily preventative, so hopefully that will work even better (fingers crossed).
+I’m going back for more injections in 8 weeks but this time my doctor will also put me on a daily preventative, so hopefully that will work even better (fingers crossed).

-I’ll keep you posted on my progress over the coming weeks.
+It’s still early days but I’ll keep you posted on my progress over the coming months.